Camillafpsouza/YelpCamp/README.md

 ## Start app

-You can start application by installing globally `npm`package called `nodemon`, you can install it by running `npm install -g nodemon` in you command line.
+You can start application by installing globally `npm`package called `nodemon`, you can install it by running `npm install -g nodemon` in your command line.

-fter successful installation you can run it with:
+After successful installation you can run it with:

 `nodemon app.js`

+The final result should be this: https://sheltered-castle-87133.herokuapp.com/

 Happy Coding!